 Farm unions say won’t end agitation until all demands met

-Farm unions on Saturday said they would continue their agitation across states until all their “rightful demands”, including a law that guarantees minimum support prices (MSPs) for farm produce, were met by the Modi government.
-The farmers’ resolution comes a day after the Modi government said it would repeal the three farm laws cultivators say will jeopardise their livelihoods.
+NEW DELHI Farm unions said on Saturday that they would continue their agitation across states until all their “rightful demands”, including a law that guarantees minimum support prices (MSPs) for farm produce, were met by the government.
+The farmers’ resolution came a day after the central government said it would repeal the three farm laws that cultivators say will jeopardise their livelihoods.

 A statement from the Samyukt Kisan Morcha (SKM), an umbrella platform for farm unions, said cultivators would gather in Lucknow in thousands for a mahapanchayat on November 22 to demand a legal guarantee on MSP.
 An MSP is a floor rate for farm produce meant to help avoid distress sale.

-“While the Prime Minister of India announced his Government’s decision to repeal 3 black farm laws, he chose to remain silent on the pending demands of farmers,” a joint statement of key farm unions said.
+“While the Prime Minister of India announced his government’s decision to repeal the three black farm laws, he chose to remain silent on the pending demands of farmers,” a joint statement of key farm unions said.

-The SKM also demanded sacking of Union minister of state for home Ajay Mishra Teni.
-The minister’s son had been arrested after his vehicle ploughed through farmers returning from a protest in UP’s Lakhimpur Kheri.
+The SKM also demanded the sacking of Union minister of state for home Ajay Mishra Teni.
+The minister’s son had been arrested after his vehicle ploughed through farmers returning from a protest in Uttar Pradesh’s Lakhimpur Kheri.
 Eight people were killed in the incident.
 The farm unions said, besides a law on MSPs, they want all cases filed against farmers to be withdrawn unconditionally.

-Farmers will join in large numbers at all protest sites on the first anniversary of the farmers’ agitation on November 26, the SKM said.
-The farmers’ demonstrations at toll plazas and near Parliament for the entire duration of the winter session beginning November 29 will be held as planned, the farm unions said.
+Farmers will gather in large numbers at all protest sites on the first anniversary of the farmers’ agitation on November 26, the SKM said.
+The farmers’ demonstrations at toll plazas and near the Parliament for the entire duration of the winter session beginning November 29 will be held as planned, the unions said.

-On November 28, farm unions are also slated to hold a massive rally at Mumbai’s Azad Maidan under the banner of Samyukta Shetkari Kamgar Morcha, where over 100 farm and labour organisations will participate.
+On November 28, the unions are also slated to hold a large rally at Mumbai’s Azad Maidan under the banner of the Samyukta Shetkari Kamgar Morcha, in which over 100 farm and labour organisations will participate.

 In his speech to the nation on Friday, Prime Minister Narendra Modi said his government would repeal all three agricultural laws enacted last year that had set off tough protests and street battles by tens of thousands of farmers.

-“The Modi Government has refused to acknowledge the high human cost that was imposed on the protestors due to its adamant and egoistic behaviour,” the SKM said in its fresh resolution.
+“The Modi government has refused to acknowledge the high human cost that was imposed on the protesters due to its adamant and egoistic behaviour,” the SKM said in its fresh resolution.